EvoL1e/Book-Search-Engine/README.md

 ## Description

-I was tasked with refactoring the api calls for the book search engine to use graphql with queries and mutations instead of api calss.
+I was tasked with refactoring the api calls for the book search engine to use graphql with queries and mutations instead of api calls.

 ## Table of Contents